Visual-Computing/Image-Encoders-for-GP-NNS/README.md

 | CLIP ViT-L/14@336 | ~180         | ArcMargin       | 77.3                    | [checkpoint](https://visual-computing.com/files/GPNNS/GPNNS_ViTL.pth)   |

 # Using our models
-An example on how to use our finetuned models for inference is shown in this [notebook](./notebooks/General-Purpose-Embedding%20ViT.ipynb)
+An example on how to use our finetuned models for inference is shown in this [notebook](./notebooks/General-Purpose-Embedding%20ViT.ipynb).
+Download the checkpoints and follow the Setup above, then open the "ipynb" file in the "notebook" directory using the Jupyter Notebook webseite.
+Edit the code in the notebook and run the code cells.

 # Evaluation
 Coming Soon